 It is important that the athlete tries to run evenly during each 4-minute cycle.
 This exercise is aimed at maintaining endurance and will help to preserve strength and "breath" until the end of the match.

 Exercise 3.
 Long sprints

 Now the heavy part begins.
 Stand on the corner of the field and run at maximum speed to the opposite corner of the field diagonally.
 Rest for 30 seconds and then run like this to the adjacent corner flag.
 Rest for 30 seconds.
 Then, run diagonally to the opposite corner check box.
 Relax for 30 seconds.
 Run to the adjacent corner, which is your original starting position.

 For a good video with examples of the above soccer drills to improve endurance and dribbling as part of pre-season training, see below:

 Obviously, the ultimate goal of any sports pre-season training, or football training as its part, is to improve athletic performance to the maximum potential.
 There are many ways to accelerate the progress of players, but the most popular remains participation in special football camps or training in professional football academies.

 We, at Sportlane, search for and select the best football programs all over the world, and partner with their organizers.
-You may find it interesting to check out our short-terms football (soccer) camps or long-term football academies - or explore all avaiable options (soccer camps and academies) alltogether.
+You may find it interesting to check out our short-terms football (soccer) camps or long-term football academies - or explore all avaiabavailablele options (soccer camps and academies) altogether.
 Graduates of many of them have been able to break through to the highest level, e.g. right up to the APL clubs.